 Important Employment Documents

-All students are required to complete both an I-9 Employment Eligibility Verification form and a W-4 federal tax withholding form in the Student Employment Office.
+All students are required to complete both an I-9 Employment Eligibility Verification form and a W-4 federal tax withholding form at the Student Employment Office.
 Some International students will complete an 8233 form through the Windstar FNIS online program.